ahmettunahanbekdas/UserUdefaults-GenericNetworkLayer/README.md

-# UserDefaults and Unit Testing Example on RickAndMortyAPI
+# Generic Network Layer and UserDefaults Example With RickAndMory API

-This project demonstrates how to effectively use **UserDefaults** for data persistence in iOS applications and incorporates **Unit Testing** to ensure the reliability of the implementation.
+This project demonstrates the implementation of a **Generic Network Layer** for reusable and scalable API communication and the integration of **UserDefaults** for lightweight data persistence in iOS applications.

-## Why Use UserDefaults?

-**UserDefaults** is a lightweight and efficient way to store small amounts of data that need to persist across app launches.
-It is commonly used for:

-- Storing user preferences, such as theme selection or language settings.
-- Saving simple application states, like whether a tutorial has been completed.
-- Caching small amounts of frequently used data, such as user credentials or settings.

-### Advantages of UserDefaults:
-- **Simplicity**: Easy to use for storing and retrieving data with key-value pairs.
-- **Efficiency**: Lightweight and optimized for small-scale data storage.
-- **Persistence**: Data remains available even after the app is closed and reopened.

 ## Features

+- **Generic Network Layer**:
+  - Reusable, type-safe, and scalable network requests.
+  - Supports HTTP methods such as GET and POST.
+  - Built using `URLSession` with customizable request and response handling.

 - **UserDefaults Integration**:
-  - Save, retrieve, and delete user preferences and small data items.
+  - Simple key-value storage for user preferences and small data items.
+  - Encapsulated in a custom wrapper for better modularity and reusability.

+## Why Use This Project?

-  - Provides a lightweight and efficient solution for data persistence.
+This project offers a modular and efficient architecture for handling common development tasks:

-- **Unit Testing**:
-  - Comprehensive test coverage for UserDefaults operations.
-  - Mocking and testing custom wrappers for UserDefaults to ensure reliability.
+### Advantages of the Generic Network Layer:
+- **Reusability**: A single network manager that can handle multiple API requests.
+- **Type-Safety**: Ensures data decoding with Swift's `Codable` protocol.
+- **Scalability**: Designed to easily expand for additional HTTP methods or advanced networking features.

+### Advantages of UserDefaults:
+- **Lightweight Persistence**: Ideal for saving small amounts of user-specific data.
+- **Simplicity**: Easy-to-use API for data storage and retrieval.
+- **Custom Wrapping**: Enhances testability and organizes code better.

 ## Technologies Used

 This project leverages the following technologies:

 - **Swift**: Programming language.
-- **XCTest**: For writing and running unit tests.
+- **URLSession**: For handling network requests.
-- **UserDefaults**: For persistent data storage.
+- **UserDefaults**: For persistent local storage.

 ## Architecture and Development Principles

-The following software architecture and principles are applied:
+- **Generic Network Layer**:
+  - Encapsulates network logic into a reusable and type-safe component.
+  - Supports customizable request building and response parsing.

 - **Custom UserDefaults Wrapper**:
-  - Encapsulates UserDefaults operations for better modularity and testability.
-  - Allows type-safe and reusable methods for data handling.
+  - Provides a clean and modular interface for accessing UserDefaults.

-- **Unit Testing**:
-  - Includes mock UserDefaults for isolated testing.
-  - Verifies data saving, retrieval, and deletion.
+  - Ensures type-safety and enhances code readability.